lprhodes/homebridge-broadlink-rm/README.md

 `unlock` | A hex code string to be sent when the switch is set to unlock.
 `lock` | A hex code string to be sent when the switch is set to lock.

 ### window-covering

-The window-covering accessory designed to be used by IR/RF controlled blinds/shades/shutters.
+The window-covering accessory designed to be used by IR_RF controlled blinds_shades/shutters.

 The accessory will calculate how many times the open and close hex code needs to be sent based on the existing % and requested %.
-In order to do this a "percentageChangePerSend" needs to be set. e.g. If it takes 10 sends of the code to open the covering then the value of "percentageChangePerSend" should be 10.
+In order to do this a `percentageChangePerSend` needs to be set. e.g. If it takes 10 sends of the code to open the covering then the value of `percentageChangePerSend` should be 10.
 If it takes 20 then it should be 5.

-If you simply want to open or close the blinds with a single hex code then you could set "percentageChangePerSend" to 100 which will just sent the command once.
+If you simply want to open or close the blinds with a single hex code then you could set `percentageChangePerSend` to 100 which will just sent the command once.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------